2023 — 4 speeches

 Download a PDFConference Tickets

-Attend all five sessions
+Attend all six sessions

 $490

-Why Young people are the Leaders of Today, not Tomorrow
+Why young people are the leaders of today, not tomorrow

 If you're trying to predict the future, who better to turn to for counsel than Australia's young people?